-Engineering Tripos Part IIB, 4D13: Architectural Engineering, 2023-24
+Engineering Tripos Part IIB, 4D13: Architectural Engineering, 2024-25

 Module Leader (Engineering)

-Prof R Choudhary [1]
+Prof S Fitzgerald [1]

 Lecturer

-Prof R Choudhary, Dr D Shah [2]
+Prof S Fitzgerald and Dr M Ramage [2]

 Timing and Structure

 Michaelmas term.
 8 afternoons.
 Assessment: 100% coursework

 Prerequisites

 [3D3, 3D4, 3D8] useful

 Aims

 The aims of the course are to:

 • Teach architects and engineers to work together to solve design problems at the intersection of their disciplines.

-Objectives

-As specific objectives, by the end of the course students should be able to:

-- Operate and communicate effectively in multidisciplinary design teams of architects and engineers, and present solutions to and derive useful, actionable feedback from various stakeholders (e.g. client, peers and co-professionals, constructors) - By reflecting on and through improved understanding of the collaborative design process, apply appropriate management strategies to design innovative efficient solutions to a client's design brief - Appreciate the principles of architectural engineering through investigation, critical appraisal and selection of appropriate structural systems, materials, and construction techniques relevant to architectural and engineering design, and assessing the e - Demonstrate proficiency in specialized design subject matter which integrates with the team's design solution, such as timber engineering, resource efficient design, designing for well-being, reciprocity of context and design.
+Objectives As specific objectives, by the end of the course students should be able to: - Operate and communicate effectively in multidisciplinary design teams of architects and engineers, and present solutions to and derive useful, actionable feedback from various stakeholders (e.g. client, peers and co-professionals, constructors) - By reflecting on and through improved understanding of the collaborative design process, apply appropriate management strategies to design innovative efficient solutions to a client's design brief - Appreciate the principles of architectural engineering through investigation, critical appraisal and selection of appropriate structural systems, materials, and construction techniques relevant to architectural and engineering design , and assessing the e - Demonstrate proficiency in specialized design subject matter which integrates with the team's design solution, such as timber engineering, resource efficient design, designing for well-being, reciprocity of context and design.
+Content This module is run in conjunction with the Department of Architecture.
+CUED students who elect to do this module will work together one full afternoon per week with final year students from the Department of Architecture.
+The module involves an architectural engineering design exercise, with students working in mixed groups of architects and engineers.
+The course focuses on integrating architecture and engineering to produce new designs.
+Developing an understanding of the challenges and opportunities presented by multidisciplinary teamwork is integral to the course.